Mascott106/handpicked/README.md

    ./build.sh
    ```

-3. Copy the generated `.dll` file from `bin/Release/net6.0/publish/` to your Jellyfin plugins directory:
+3. Copy the generated `.dll` file from `bin/Release/net6.0/` to your Jellyfin plugins directory
-   - Windows: `%ProgramData%\Jellyfin\Server\plugins`
-   - Linux: `/var/lib/jellyfin/plugins`
-   - Docker: `/config/plugins`

 4. Restart Jellyfin

-5. The plugin will appear in your Jellyfin dashboard under "Plugins" as "Handpicked"

-### Option 2: Download Release (Coming Soon)

-Releases will be available soon at the [Releases](https://github.com/Mascott106/handpicked/releases) page.

 ## Configuration